hall-lab/speedseq/README.md

 Additionally, the regions in [annotations/ceph18.b37.include.2014-01-15.bed](annotations/ceph18.b37.include.2014-01-15.bed) are variable-width windows which each contain approximately the same coverage depth in the CEPH1463 pedigree, and sorted from highest to lowest depth.
 This ensures that the parallelization of Freebayes uses approximately the same amount of time per region.

+The regions in [annotations/ceph18.b37.exclude.2014-01-15.bed](annotations/ceph18.b37.exclude.2014-01-15.bed) represent the complement of the regions in [annotations/ceph18.b37.include.2014-01-15.bed](annotations/ceph18.b37.include.2014-01-15.bed).

-In the [`speedseq lumpy`](#speedseq-lumpy) module, we recommend excluding the genomic regions in the [annotations/ceph18.b37.exclude.2014-01-15.bed](annotations/ceph18.b37.exclude.2014-01-15.bed) BED file.
-These regions represent the complement of those in [annotations/ceph18.b37.include.2014-01-15.bed](annotations/ceph18.b37.include.2014-01-15.bed).
+In the [`speedseq lumpy`](#speedseq-lumpy) module, we recommend excluding the genomic regions in the [annotations/ceph18.b37.lumpy.exclude.2014-01-15.bed](annotations/ceph18.b37.lumpy.exclude.2014-01-15.bed) BED file.
+These regions represent the complement of those in [annotations/ceph18.b37.include.2014-01-15.bed](annotations/ceph18.b37.include.2014-01-15.bed) as well as the mitochondrial chromosome.

 ##Example Workflows